ibudiallo/reqvis/README.md

 This project is in active development.
 Star and watch this repository to be notified when the implementation is ready.

 You can view a demo with a sample of my server data by checking the [public folder](public).
+Clone the repo and open the index.html file in your browser.

 ## 📊 Log Format Support